 In short, no. If the above description sounds a lot like you, it’s time to take your passion for photography to a whole new, and profitable, level by launching your own career as a stock photographer.

 By working diligently to produce jaw-dropping photos, you can net a consistent, and in some cases, considerable income by becoming a contributor to a stock photography platform.
-Those photos you’ve already been selling to your friends, family, and customers?
+Those photos you’ve already sold to your friends, family, and customers?
 Suddenly you can open them up to literally millions of potential customers who can access and purchase them with just a few clicks.
 Better yet, there’s no more underhanded theft of your hard work, with stringent copyright laws in place to protect what is rightfully yours.

 What’s more, you have the flexibility to change the licensing rights for each photo, giving you better deals on what you feel is your best work.
 Lastly, you can continue to use or edit your photos since what you are selling is the license for their use, not the images themselves.